adam-cowley/twitch-project/docs/04-authentication.md

 }
 ```

-In order to generate a token, we can to use an open-source library called Passport.
-Passport acts as a _middleware_,
-authenticating requests using using *strategies*.
-In basic terms, a Passport Strategy is a class with a `validate` method, which will check the request's context (eg, check and validate a token), and throw an `Error` to stop the request if anything goes wrong.
+In order to generate a token, we'll use Passport.
+Passport acts as a _middleware_, authenticating requests using using *strategies*.
+In basic terms, a strategy is a class which implements a a `validate` method.
+The validate method will check the context of the request (ie. check the user's credentials or a token) and stop the request by throwing an error if anything goes wrong.

-We can implement Passport into Nest using the `@nestjs/passport` plugin.
+The `@nestjs/passport` library contains all of the helper functions required to integrate Passport into Nest.

 <!-- `@nestjs/passport` is a utility library which includes handy clases for implementing [Guard](https://docs.nestjs.com/guards). -->

-Alongisde Passport, we will use [Passport Local](http://www.passportjs.org/packages/passport-local/), an out-of-the-box add-on for Passport that allows you to perform basic authenticating using a Uername and Password.
+Alongside Passport, we will use [Passport Local](http://www.passportjs.org/packages/passport-local/), an out-of-the-box add-on for Passport that allows you to perform basic authenticating using a Username and Password.

-#### Installing Dependencies
+#### Installing Passport and Passport Local Dependencies

 ```sh
 npm i --save @nestjs/passport passport passport-local npm i --save-dev @types/passport-local
 ```

-#### Local Strategy
+#### Building a Local Strategy

 To implement a local strategy, we can extend the `PassportStrategy` from the package and register it as a provider in the `AuthModule`.

-For the local-strategy, Passport expects a validate() method with the following signature: `validate(username: string, password:string): any`.
+For the local-strategy, Passport expects a `validate` method with the following signature: `validate(username: string, password:string): any`.
 The strategy will be `@Injectable` so we can use it in any modules that import the `AuthModule`.
 Inside the auth folder, create a new file called `local.strategy.ts`:

 ```sh
 touch src/auth/local.strategy.ts